setu1421/my-portfolio/_pages/about.md

 Previously, I worked at [Enosis Solutions](https://www.enosisbd.com/) for five years, where I developed dental practice management and opportunity model analysis software.
 Before that, I completed my Bachelor in Computer Science and Engineering from [Khulna University of Engineering and Technology](https://www.kuet.ac.bd/).

-I am actively looking for summer internship positions as a Research Scientist or Software Engineer, so feel free to message me if your team is hiring!
+I am actively looking for full time positions as a Research Scientist or Software Engineer, so feel free to message me if your team is hiring!

 ## Recent News: